 If you have a better command of the virtues, this helps you thrive as an individual and also improves your effect on those around you.
 Society at large benefits from a higher level of competence in the virtues of those in it.
 But our culture is not good at teaching or encouraging the virtues.

-Our institutions of formal childhood education are patchy at best in this regard.
+Our institutions of formal childhood education are patchy at best.
 You’ll get your reading, writing, and ’rithmetic, if you’re lucky anyway, but will you get resourcefulness, resilience, restraint, responsibility, rectification, or reputability?
 Other institutions (scouting, religion, etc.) pick up some of the slack, but not nearly enough.
-Parents have little guidance on how to convey virtue education to their children effectively, and also have their own blind spots from their own spotty educations.
+Parents have little guidance on how to convey virtue to their children effectively, and also have their own blind spots from their own spotty educations.
 There have been some gestures toward formal “character education” of children, which is probably a good sign.
-But my guess is that children are going to learn most from the example of their elders: if we don’t value virtues enough to pursue them in our own lives, that will make more of an impression on the up-and-coming generation than any “do as we say, not as we do” education will.
+But my guess is that children will learn most from the example of their elders: if we don’t value virtues enough to pursue them in our own lives, that will make more of an impression on the up-and-coming generation than any “do as we say, not as we do” education will.

 A virtue gym?